The Ultimate Guide to Getting a Bartending Job in Hawaii

 What Is Liquor Card Certification?

-The Liquor Card (officially called a Certificate of Registration) is the golden ticket to getting a bartending job anywhere in Honolulu county.
+The Liquor Card (officially called a Certificate of Registration) is the golden ticket to getting a bartending job anywhere in Honolulu County.

 How Do You Get a Liquor Card Certification?